dphurley/prototypes_lesson/PROTOTYPES_LESSON.md

 });
 ```

-### WE HAVE A PROBLEM - We want to show total gallons but quarts are not factored in for new color
+### WE HAVE A PROBLEM - We want to show total gallons but quarts are not factored in for second color

 - Options:
 	- Calculate total gallons before building the object